jen6one9/that-weather-dashboard/README.md

 Here's the link to my app: https://jen6one9.github.io/that-weather-dashboard/

 ## Acknowledgements
 This successful launch of this application was made possible through the support of my tutor and cohort peers.
-In addition, I would to acknowledge Erik for his eagle eyes and solid feedback as well and unsplash.com.
+In addition, I would to acknowledge Erik for his eagle eyes and solid feedback as well as @MontyLov photo from unsplash.com.

 This application makes use of the following third party library: Unsplash.com.
 Unsplash photos are made to be used freely.
 Our license reflects that.